-Step 3B, Economic Grievance: A grievance from an elected official's office based solely on wages or wage related benefits shall be submitted to the Board of County Commissioners at Step 3B of the grievance process.
-If the matter is not resolved at Step 2, within ten (10) business days of the Step 2 written decision, the written grievance may be submitted to the Board of County Commissioners or designee.
+Step 3: Board of County Commissioners.
+A grievance based solely on wages or wage related benefits shall be submitted to the Board of County Commissioners or designee at Step 3 of the grievance process, within ten (10) business days of the Step 2 written decision.
 The County Commissioners or designee shall hear the grievance, in consultation with the Director of Human Resources, within ten (10) business days and respond with their decision in writing to the Union within five (5) business days after the close of such hearing.

-Step 4 If the grievance is not resolved at the above steps, the Union may request grievance mediation from the Public Employment Relations Commission (PERC) within ten (10) business days of the last applicable written decision.
+Step 4: Mediation.
+If the grievance is not resolved at the above steps, the Union may request grievance mediation from the Public Employment Relations Commission (PERC) within ten (10) business days of the Step 2 (or, if applicable, Step 3) written decision.

-Step 5 If the matter is still not resolved at any of the previous steps, the Union shall notify the Employer of its intent to submit the grievance to arbitration within ten (10) business days of the mediation session.
-Upon such written notification, the parties shall jointly request a list of eleven (11) arbitrators from the American Arbitration Association (AAA) and select a single arbitrator to hear the case by alternately striking the names from the list.
+Step 5: Arbitration If the matter is still not resolved at any of the previous steps, the Union shall notify the Employer of its intent to submit the grievance to arbitration within ten (10) business days of the mediation session.
+Upon such written notification, the parties shall jointly request a list of eleven (11) arbitrators from either the American Arbitration Association (AAA) or the Public Employment Relations Commission (PERC) and select a single arbitrator to hear the case by alternately striking the names from the list.
 The right to strike first shall be determined by the flip of a coin.
 The selection of the arbitrator and scheduling of the hearing shall be done in as timely a manner as possible.
 The Employer and the Union agree that the decision of the arbitrator shall be final and binding on both parties.